-

 Me: All I want to do is put a hutch on your desk when you could be in a body cast!

 Clare is pensive.
-Obviously deeply affected by my astute observation.
+Obviously deeply affected by this observation.

 Me: A hutch might be in there, ready to jump your desk?